bicwny/lamaqin/docs/SUPABASE_SETUP.md

 - Course and lesson tables with study type tracking
 - Pre-configured data for 加行 (146 lessons, 7 practices) and 净土 (161 lessons, 1 practice)

+## Practice Deletion Migration (2025-10-24)

+After completing the class curriculum migration, apply the source_type field migration:

+1. Open the file `docs/ADD_SOURCE_TYPE_MIGRATION.sql`
+2. Copy the entire SQL script
+3. Paste and run it in your Supabase SQL editor
+4. This adds tracking for user-created vs class-required practices, enabling safe deletion of user-created duplicates

 ## Next Steps
 1. Add your environment variables
 2. Run the SQL schema setup
 3. Run the class curriculum migration
+4. Run the practice deletion migration (ADD_SOURCE_TYPE_MIGRATION.sql)
-4. Restart your Expo development server
+5. Restart your Expo development server
-5. Check the connection status in the app
+6. Check the connection status in the app
-6. Start tracking your Buddhist practice!
+7. Start tracking your Buddhist practice!